489688547/Readable/README.md

-# Readable API Server
+# Readable

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.
+# Description

+Readable is a web application using the state management of Redux and React.
+It is the second project for Udacity's React Nanoderee

+In Readable, users can post content to by categories and comment on everyone's posts.
+Also, users can vote on posts and comments.
+Users sort posts by time and score.

 ## Start Developing